 6 min read

-Top 5 Reasons Why Your Business Should Have an Emergency Notification System
+Top 5 Reasons Your Business Needs an Emergency Notification System

 “Student, this is an EMERGENCY.
 There was a potential breach in our server system.
 Do not click on any link sent by any university authority without verifying it.
 Call or text the cyber security team at XXX XXX XXXX if you have received any suspicious email.”